-It is a family business established since a very long time in Derby.
+It is a family business established for a very long time in Derby.

-If you want to give them a call, ask for Danny Jackson, she is friendly and nice and will take all the time you need to choose the right instrument for you.
+If you want to give them a call, ask for Max Gordge, he is friendly and nice and will take all the time you need to choose the right instrument for you.

-It can be a little bit more expansive to buy a piano on a music shop, but first of all, you can negotiate and you might actually save money in case of something goes wrong with it.
+It can be a little bit more expansive to buy a piano in a music shop, but first of all, you can negotiate and you might actually save money in case if something goes wrong with it.
 Plus you can have professional pieces of advice and try your instrument before purchase.

 That model is probably one of the most expansive, but I don’t think you need this one.
 It is magical to play on one of those instruments.
 Just in case you want to buy me a nice present for my birthday in April…